What is OKR?

 Company on auto-pilot.

 Company culture is linked to how disciplined a company is.
-Without an established culture, there will be variability in the company, which leads to inefficiency and often dysfunction.
+Without an established culture, there will be variability in the company, which leads to inefficiency and dysfunction.

 A robust management system like OKR focuses on cadence and culture.
-Quarterly planning, progress tracking, and self-review by every staff member mean everyone is managing to the same beat.
+Quarterly planning, progress tracking, and self-review by every staff member means everyone is managing to the same beat.
 Ultimately, you can trust your staff to reach goals without micromanaging – virtually on auto-pilot.

 People Oriented Culture